-MS students will NOT be allowed to have their cell phones during school day.
-Students will be allowed to bring cell phones to school and then put phones in lockers or classroom pockets by the 8:00 bell.
-Students MAY NOT use phones during school time 8:00-3:30.
-Students may get phones after 3:30 bell to use after school or for activities.
+MS/HS students will NOT be allowed to have their cell phones during school day.
+Students will be allowed to bring cell phones to school and then put their phones in their lockers by the 8:00 a.m. bell.
+Students may retrieve phones after the 3:30 p.m. bell to use after school or for use at activities.